-The JETech is a little on the bulkier side for those who are looking for a super-slim case.
-The burly materials used in its construction, plus the extra bit of foam on the inside, plus the full-sized pocket make it a fairly hefty object.
-For us, the protective benefits of this construction outweighed the size of the case, but for others, it could feel a bit too large.
+The JETech is a little on the bulkier side if you want an ultra-slim case.
+Its quality construction, padded inside, and full-size pocket make it a larger laptop sleeve.
+For our reviewers, the protective benefits outweighed the size of the case, but for some, it could feel a bit too large.

-If neoprene is what you're after, look no further than the AmazonBasics Sleeve.
-It comes in a wide variety of sizes (from 7 to 17.3-Inches) and fits its claimed size perfectly.
-We tested the 13.3-Inch case for our 14-Inch Macbook Air and were impressed by its fit.
+For a great neoprene sleeve, look no further than the Amazon Basics Sleeve.
+It comes in a wide variety of sizes (from 7 to 17.3-inches) and fits its claimed size perfectly.
+We tested the 13.3-inch case for our 14-inch Macbook Air and were impressed by its fit.
 With a case as simple as this one, it really comes down to the fit, the material, and the closure mechanism.
-We were impressed by the AmazonBasics case in all these metrics.
-The Neoprene fabric is stretchy and slippery, making it easy to maneuver.
+We were impressed by the Amazon Basics case in all these metrics.
+The neoprene fabric is stretchy and slippery, making it easy to maneuver.
 The zipper is solid and creates a tight seal to protect your precious electronics inside.

 The few issues that arose with this case had to do with the material.
 Overall, we liked the neoprene and felt that it did its job well.
 When sprayed with water, the case absorbed it.
 The good news is, this is how neoprene is supposed to behave, and the lining protects the inside from getting wet (unless you put the case in a puddle of water).
 The fabric also scuffed a bit after we tested its abrasion resistance with sandpaper.

-The downsides we had with this one had to do with its bulky feel.
+On the downside, this sleeve is a bit bulky.
 We tested the 15-inch version with a 15-inch Macbook Pro, and it felt a little baggy.
 Plus, the extra pockets and strap add to the perceived width of the case.
-The zipper pulls and some of the stitching also seemed a bit prone to failure, compared to some of the burlier sleeves we tested.
+The zipper pulls and some of the stitching also seemed less reliable than some of the burlier sleeves we tested.

 The main downside to this one was the overall fit.
-We tested the size designed for any laptop between 12.9 and 14-Inches.
-We found this to be way too big for a 14-Inch MacBook and annoyingly tight for a 15-Inch MacBook Pro.
-This is one of our least favorites in terms of fit, since the size listed didn't seem to work for any of the computers we had.
+We tested the size designed for any laptop between 12.9 and 14-inches.
+We found this to be way too big for a 14-inch MacBook and annoyingly tight for a 15-inch MacBook Pro.
+This is one of our least favorites in terms of fit since the size listed didn't seem to work for any of the computers we had.

 Our concerns with this option mostly have to do with durability and longevity.
 The case is extremely affordable — almost to the point that we were a bit concerned with its overall construction.
 The zipper is not the most sturdy or durable feeling, and the material scuffed instantly with both sandpaper and scissors.
 Our abrasion tests left long-lasting marks right away, which raised concerns about durability with more prolonged use.